Du riechst so gut

 "Du riechst so gut" ([duː ˈʁiːçst zoː ˈɡuːt], "you smell so good") is a song by German Neue Deutsche Härte band Rammstein.
-It was released the band's first single on 24 August 1995, also acting as the lead single from their debut studio album, Herzeleid (1995).
+It was released as the band's first single on 24 August 1995, also acting as the lead single from their debut studio album, Herzeleid (1995).
 The song describes the inner thoughts of a predator hunting his prey.
 The title is said to be inspired by Patrick Süskind's Perfume, a favourite novel of Till Lindemann's, the band's lead singer.
 The single was re-released in 1998 under the name "Du riechst so gut '98", featuring a different edit of the song and a new music video.

 Music video

 A music video was released for the song, depicting the band members shirtless in an all-white environment.
 The video opens with a Doberman Pinscher walking across the screen, with repeated cuts throughout of the dog looking curiously at the camera along with flowers shown in the Herzeleid album cover and this single.
 Till Lindemann is portrayed in simple close-up shots, sternly singing the lyrics and at one point sporting a menacing pair of goggles.
 The goggles known as "Schlitzbrille" were shown again in the music video for "Ohne dich".